 After my daughter was born, this quote by Rajneesh really stuck with me: “When a child is born, a mother is also born.”
-During pregnancy, we are taught so much about how to care for a child.
-As our kids grow, we can read books and delve deep into how to care for them at every age.
+We are taught so much about how to care for a child during pregnancy.
+Then, as our kids grow, we can read books and delve deep into caring for them at every age.
 But we never learn how to care for a child and care for this new version of ourselves at the same time.

 When my daughter was born, I struggled with that new version of myself.
-I wanted a child so badly, but during some dark moments, I often felt like I was losing the person I was.
+I wanted a child so badly, but I often felt like I was losing the person I was during some dark moments.
 While time (and hormones getting back to normal) helped me come out of the cloud, the thing that helped the most was my mom friends.

 My Friends Helped Me Learn How to Mother

-When you’re going through something difficult, even something as beautiful as having a baby, it can be so helpful to have likeminded people going through that same thing.
-Being able to call a friend to complain about your exhaustion, and them fully understanding what that exhaustion really feels like, is something so simple yet so special during those new days.
+When you’re going through something difficult, even something as beautiful as having a baby, it can be so helpful to have like-minded people going through that same thing.
+For example, calling a friend to complain about your exhaustion, and they fully understand what that exhaustion feels like.
+It is something so simple yet so special during those new days.

 For me, my group of mom friends was unconventional.
-We didn’t meet at a baby gym or in a playgroup, we met online.
-While I wasn’t able to call them to meet up regularly, we talked all day long.
+We didn’t meet at a baby gym or in a playgroup.
+We met online.
+While I couldn’t call them to meet up regularly, we talked all day long.
 My friends and I talked about how hard being a mother was and how amazing our babies were.
-We reassured each other that that rash was nothing to be concerned about and that it was normal to cry.
+We reassured each other that the rash was nothing to be concerned about and that it was normal to cry.
 And we helped each other understand which diapers were best, when to start solid foods, and how to manage nap times.